kaushik0701/Spotify-Clone/README.md

-### Subtask 1: Implement Processor Logic
+### Subtask 1: Develop Unit Tests for COPS_APPLICATION_STATUS Job
-**Description:** Develop the processor logic to handle COPS_APPLICATION_STATUS data transformations and business logic.
+**Description:** Write unit tests to cover all functional aspects of the COPS_APPLICATION_STATUS job.
 - **Steps:**
-  1. Analyze the requirements for processing COPS_APPLICATION_STATUS data.
+  1. Review the implementation of the COPS_APPLICATION_STATUS job to understand its functionality and edge cases.
-  2. Design the processor logic to meet the requirements, including data transformations and business rules.
+  2. Identify the key functionalities and scenarios that need to be tested.
-  3. Implement the processor logic in the development environment.
+  3. Write unit tests for each identified functionality and scenario.
-  4. Test the processor logic to ensure it handles all scenarios correctly.
+  4. Ensure the unit tests cover both positive and negative cases.
 - **Assigned to:** Kaushik Singh
 - **Estimated Time:** 3 Story Points
-- **Dependencies:** Requirements analysis, Development environment setup
+- **Dependencies:** Implementation details of COPS_APPLICATION_STATUS job

-### Subtask 2: Develop Writer Logic
+### Subtask 2: Execute and Validate Unit Tests
-**Description:** Create the writer logic to output the processed COPS_APPLICATION_STATUS data to the target system or database.
+**Description:** Run the developed unit tests locally and validate the results to ensure the correctness of the COPS_APPLICATION_STATUS job.
 - **Steps:**
-  1. Identify the target system or database for storing the processed data.
+  1. Set up the local development environment for executing the unit tests.
-  2. Design the writer logic to format and output the data as required by the target system.
+  2. Execute the unit tests and monitor the results.
-  3. Implement the writer logic in the development environment.
+  3. Identify and debug any test failures, and update the job implementation or tests as necessary.
-  4. Validate the output data to ensure it meets the requirements and integrates seamlessly with the target system.
+  4. Validate that all unit tests pass successfully, and document the test results.
 - **Assigned to:** Kaushik Singh
 - **Estimated Time:** 2 Story Points
-- **Dependencies:** Target system specifications, Processor logic completion
+- **Dependencies:** Completion of unit tests, Local development environment setup

-These subtasks break down the development process for the processor and writer steps, ensuring clear focus and accountability for each part of the task.
+These subtasks ensure thorough unit testing and validation of the COPS_APPLICATION_STATUS job, helping to maintain high-quality code and reliable functionality.